July 20, 2016 Chess No Comments on Logo Design Tips and Tricks for Bloggers

 Logo Design Tips and Tricks for Bloggers

-If you search online, there are countless resources that all aim to help you make or design a logo but having so many resources and inspirations can be overwhelming.
-If you’re already skilled in designing then this will be easy for you; but for those who need added guidance, a checklist for personal branding and logo design is prepared for you by Creative Market, to help you with the basics.
+If you search online, there are countless resources that all aim to help you create a logo easily, but having so many resources and inspirations can be overwhelming.
+If you’re already skilled in designing then this will be easy for you; but for those who need added guidance, here’s a checklist for personal branding and logo design to help you with the basics.

 All About Your Target

 Start by making sure your graphics piece is (mostly) about your audience.
 Designing a logo may need you to start adopting a designer’s way of thinking.
 When working for a client, you think of what their business is, what they need to sell, and who they need to reach.
 In this case, designing for your own blog entails thinking of who your readers are, potential clients, and the look you want to go for since these all work towards composing the main message you want to send across to communicate effectively.

 Then, work on your blog’s aesthetics.
 After knowing who your target audience is, now it’s time to improve your blog’s look so looking at it would make you readers enjoy not only the content but also the layout and color of your page.
 Think of it as matching the look of your website to the thought of the content.

 Lastly, create a mood board.
 Mood boards are arranged images, materials, texts, etc., that will work towards projecting a particular style or content in mind.
 A simple tool to help you create mood boards is via Pinterest.
 Collect images, color palettes, typography, anything that will identify with your audience and potential clients.
 In addition to being an image resource, Pinterest also has ready-made mood boards to offer if you aren’t up to making one yourself.

 After considering the tips and tricks provided above and having them down pat, it’s time to create your logo.
 In preparation, make sure that:

 - the colors you will use will be applied consistently in your blog as well as your brand’s graphics.